Learn-React-With-Harshi/chapter-02-igniting-react-app/README.md

 One line about this chapter : As Akshay says `Parcel` is a `BEAST`.

+Check out [Chapter-02 Live](https://learn-react-with-harshi-chapter-02.netlify.app/) for the live demo of this chapter's coding assignment

 If you are interested in learning other chapters of this series, please browse through the [my repositories](https://github.com/orgs/Learn-React-With-Harshi/repositories)